 The discussion then turns to Hollow Bastion of all things.
 This isn’t as random as it seems, as Hollow Bastion was the last time the group was in a castle together.
 But there’s a problem: only Goofy can remember ever being there, and even he can’t remember Hollow Bastion’s name.
 The others tease him for making it up, but he’s adamant he hasn’t.

-(This section is more confusing than it sounds: Goofy can’t remember Hollow Bastion’s name, so unfortunately the game has no way of telling the player what he’s talking about.
+(This section is more confusing than I’m making it sound: Goofy can’t remember Hollow Bastion’s name, so unfortunately the game has no way of telling the player what he’s talking about.
 He insists on describing Hallow Bastion as the castle with “all of those contraptions.”
 Hallow Bastion had elevators, some purely decorative gears you might not have even noticed, and the basement gears you only visited with Beast, but that’s about it for “contraptions.”
 You may as well say that Traverse Town, Agrabah or even Disney Castle had “contraptions.”)

 After the fight with Axel, you were left with five World Cards like the one you used to form Traverse Town.
 With the help of these cards, you can create five more worlds, which will be permanently assigned to the floors you give them to.
 As I said previously, the layout of each floor is the same no matter what world you put there, as is the statistical strength of the Heartless and bosses you battle.
-As far as I can tell, new Map Cards are introduced on the same floors as well.
+As far as I can tell, new Map Cards are introduced on set floors as well.
 Only the type of Heartless you encounter, as well as bosses and prizes, are tied to the world you assign, rather than the floor.

 What this means there’s a lot of strategy involved in the order you approach the worlds, mixing and matching specific enemies with certain difficulties, especially once you know what you’re doing.
 At the same time, it’s also quite unfair to a new player how the game will screw you over if you don’t know what you’re doing.
 For example, if you take a world with a hard boss on a high floor, the difficulty will be multiplied, and you’ll have no idea what you’re getting into.
 On the other hand, you could also take a hard world on an easy floor only to discover Sora’s deck or your skills aren’t up to the task yet!
 I can’t understate the number of ways this could and has gone wrong for new players, leading significantly to this game’s often awful reputation.